espressif/esp-idf/docs/api-reference/system/sleep_modes.rst

 The following function can be used to enable deep sleep wakeup using a timer.

 .. doxygenfunction:: esp_sleep_enable_timer_wakeup

-The timer wakeup functionality can be disabled to use other wakeup sources instead of timer after first sleep.
-The function below can be used in this case.

-.. doxygenfunction:: esp_sleep_disable_timer_wakeup

 Touch pad
 ^^^^^^^^^